qgis/QGIS-Documentation/user_guide/introduction/features_at_a_glance.rst

 .. comment out the following line:
 .. \updatedisclaimer

-After a first and simple sample session in Section `label.getstarted`_ we now want to give you a more detailed overview of the features of QGIS.
+After a first and simple sample session in Section :ref:`label.getstarted` we now want to give you a more detailed overview of the features of QGIS.
 Most features presented in the following chapters will be explained and described in their own sections later in the manual.